ticklepizza/me/week5/readme.md

 ## Update: I did it all wrong :(
 I was not supposed to complete the function for everything

+## Wordy pyramid
+Similar to week 4 just went back and changed the url and change in data format, no longer JSON.

 # Exercise 2
 This was hard to wrap my head around, so mainly guard represents how many recursive repetitions you want.